Grace Hopper

 Grace Brewster Hopper (née Murray; December 9, 1906 – January 1, 1992) was an American computer scientist, mathematician, and United States Navy rear admiral.
-One of the first programmers of the Harvard Mark I computer, she was a pioneer of computer programming who invented one of the first linkers.
-Hopper was the first to devise the theory of machine-independent programming languages, and the FLOW-MATIC programming language she created using this theory was later extended to create COBOL, an early high-level programming language still in use today.
+She was a pioneer of computer programming.
+Hopper was the first to devise the theory of machine-independent programming languages, and used this theory to develop the FLOW-MATIC programming language and COBOL, an early high-level programming language still in use today.
+She was also one of the first programmers on the Harvard Mark I computer.
+She is credited with writing the first computer manual, "A Manual of Operation for the Automatic Sequence Controlled Calculator."

-Prior to joining the Navy, Hopper earned a Ph.D. in mathematics from Yale University and was a professor of mathematics at Vassar College.
-Hopper attempted to enlist in the Navy during World War II but was rejected because she was 34 years old.
-She instead joined the Navy Reserves.
-Hopper began her computing career in 1944 when she worked on the Harvard Mark I team led by Howard H. Aiken.
+Before joining the Navy, Hopper earned a Ph.D. in both mathematics and mathematical physics from Yale University and was a professor of mathematics at Vassar College.
+She left her position at Vassar to join the United States Navy Reserve during World War II.
+Hopper began her computing career in 1944 as a member of the Harvard Mark I team, led by Howard H. Aiken.
 In 1949, she joined the Eckert–Mauchly Computer Corporation and was part of the team that developed the UNIVAC I computer.
 At Eckert–Mauchly she managed the development of one of the first COBOL compilers.

-She believed that a programming language based on English was possible.
+She believed that programming should be simplified with an English-based computer programming language.
 Her compiler converted English terms into machine code understood by computers.
 By 1952, Hopper had finished her program linker (originally called a compiler), which was written for the A-0 System.
-During her wartime service, she co-authored three papers based on her work on the Harvard Mark 1.

 In 1954, Eckert–Mauchly chose Hopper to lead their department for automatic programming, and she led the release of some of the first compiled languages like FLOW-MATIC.
-In 1959, she participated in the CODASYL consortium, which consulted Hopper to guide them in creating a machine-independent programming language.
-This led to the COBOL language, which was inspired by her idea of a language being based on English words.
-In 1966, she retired from the Naval Reserve, but in 1967 the Navy recalled her to active duty.
-She retired from the Navy in 1986 and found work as a consultant for the Digital Equipment Corporation, sharing her computing experiences.
+In 1959, she participated in the CODASYL consortium, helping to create a machine-independent programming language called COBOL, which was based on English words.
+Hopper promoted the use of the language throughout the 60s.

-The U.S. Navy Arleigh Burke-class guided-missile destroyer USS Hopper was named for her, as was the Cray XE6 "Hopper" supercomputer at NERSC.
+The U.S. Navy Arleigh Burke-class guided-missile destroyer USS Hopper was named for her, as was the Cray XE6 "Hopper" supercomputer at NERSC, and the Nvidia GPU architecture "Hopper".
 During her lifetime, Hopper was awarded 40 honorary degrees from universities across the world.
 A college at Yale University was renamed in her honor.
 In 1991, she received the National Medal of Technology.
 On November 22, 2016, she was posthumously awarded the Presidential Medal of Freedom by President Barack Obama.
+In 2024, the Institute of Electrical and Electronics Engineers (IEEE) dedicated a marker in honor of Grace Hopper at the University of Pennsylvania for her role in inventing the A-0 compiler during her time as a Lecturer in the School of Engineering, citing her inspirational impact on young engineers.